 - The Netherlands Institute for the Study of Crime and Law Enforcement (NSCR)

 - Utrecht University

 Imprisonment is currently the most severe sanction meted out in the criminal justice systems of European nations.
-In most country’s the imprisonment rate has increased in the past decades.
-In the Netherlands more than 40.000 people are locked up in prison of a detention centre every year.
+In most countries the imprisonment rate has increased in the past decades.
+In the Netherlands more than 40,000 people are locked up in prison or a detention centre every year.
 Despite its manifest importance in crime prevention, there is however surprisingly little knowledge on the (collateral) effects of imprisonment.

-PRISONPROJECT.NL examines the consequences effects of incarceration on criminal behavior and various other life course circumstances (e.g. socio-economic status, social integration, health and family relations) of convicted persons and their family members.
+PRISONPROJECT.NL examines the consequences of incarceration on criminal behavior and various other life course circumstances (e.g. socio-economic status, social integration, health and family relations) of convicted persons and their family members.
 Furthermore, attention will be paid to the sentencing practice, prison experience and aid in prison.
-The research will contain 2000 convicted persons of 28 Dutch prisons.
-Potential spouses and children of these convicted persons will also be interviewed as well as the employees and helpers of the prisons.
-In this way, an complete image will be presented about the effects of imprisonment.
+The research will study around 2,000 convicted persons from 28 Dutch prisons.
+The partners and children of these convicted persons will also be interviewed as well as employees and support staff in the prisons.
+In this way, a complete image will be presented about the effects of imprisonment.

 The aims of PRISONPROJECT.NL are:

 - to provide comprehension of the effect of imprisonment on recidivism